Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Low Mutual Coherence Matrix Construction

 where $\M_i$ (or $(\M)_i$) denotes the $i$-th column of $\M$.
 The above problem is equivalent to

-where $\|\A\|_\infty=\max_{i,j}|a_{ij}|$ denotes the infinity norm of $\A$.
+where $\|\A\|_\infty=\max_{i,j}|a_{ij}|$ denotes the $\ell_\infty$-norm of $\A$.
 Solving the above problem is not easy since it is nonconvex and its objective is nonsmooth.
-Generally, due to the nonconvexity, the globally optimal soluton to (\ref{prolcd}) is not computable.
-We instead consider to find a locally optimal solution with convergence guarantee.
+In general, due to the nonconvexity, the globally optimal solution to (\ref{prolcd}) is not computable.
+We instead consider finding a locally optimal solution with convergence guarantee.

 First, to ease the problem, we adopt the smoothing technique in \cite{nesterov2005smooth} to smooth the nonsmooth $\ell_{\infty}$-norm in the objective of (\ref{prolcd}).
-Note that the $\ell_{\infty}$-norm $f$ can be rewritten as
+By the fact that the $\ell_1$-norm is the dual norm of the $\ell_\infty$-norm, the objective function in (\ref{prolcd}) can be rewritten as